jorgebucaran/fisher/man/man5/fisher-fishfile.md

 oh-my-fish/bobthefish
 ```

 To read fishfiles use `fisher --file=fishfile`.
-This will read *fishfile* sequentially, writing its contents to the standard output. oh-my-fish bundle files are supported as well.
+This will read *fishfile* sequentially, writing its contents to the standard output.
+Oh My Fish! bundle files are supported as well.

 If *fishfile* is null or an empty string, the global *fishfile* in `$fisher_file` will be used.
 Use a dash `-` to force read from standard input.